featured image

 VAT on alternative milks (soy, oat, almond, etc)

-Alternative kinds of milk are becoming increasingly common due to the growing popularity of dairy-free dietary preferences or needs.
+Alternative kinds of milk are becoming increasingly common due to the growing popularity of dairy-free products.
 These products are typically zero-rated as they are deemed necessary replacements to those allergic or intolerant to dairy products.
 This includes both plain and flavoured varieties of soya, pea, oat, almond, and rice milk.

 VAT on milk-based alcoholic beverages